 - 2. Press the Windows key +ctrl+o. - NOTE: Suggested words might be displayed above the on-screen keyboard.
-Tap a word to select it. - WOTE: Action keys and hot keys do not display or function on the on-screen keyboard.
+Tap a word to select it.

-5 Entertainment features
+6 Entertainment features

 Use your HP computer for business or pleasure to meet with others via the camera, mix audio and video, or connect external devices like a projector, monitor, TV, or speakers.